-History of English and American Literature are studied as a background for the classics.
+History of English and American Literature are studied as

+a background for the classics.
 Much illustrative material is used in connection with the different periods.
-During the year 1917-18, the following classics were studied carefully: Macbeth, Hamlet.
+During the year 1916-17, the following classics were studied carefully: Julius Caesar, Macbeth, and Idylls of the King.

 Textbooks: History of English Literature, by Halleck, History of American Literature, by Halleck, Lake English Classics.
 Thirty-six weeks, five periods.